tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 CQI feedback
 ++++++++++++

 The generation of CQI feedback is done accordingly to what specified in [FFAPI]_.
 In detail, we considered the generation of periodic wideband CQI (i.e., a single value of channel state that is deemed representative of all RBs in use) and inband CQIs (i.e., a set of value representing the channel state for each RB).

-The CQI feedbacks are currently evaluated according to the SINR perceived by data transmissions (i.e., PDSHC for downlink and PUSCH for uplink) instead of the one based on reference signals (i.e., RS for downlink and SRS for uplink) since that signals are not implemented in the current version of the PHY layer.
-This implies that a UE has to transmit some data in order to have CQI feedbacks.
-This assumption is based on the fact that the reference signals defined in LTE are usually multiplexed within the data transmissions resources.
+In downlink, the CQI feedbacks are currently evaluated according to the SINR perceived by control channel (i.e., PDCCH + PCFIC) in order to have an estimation of the interference when all the eNB are transmitting simultaneously.
+In uplink, two types of CQIs are implemented:

+ - SRS based, periodically sent by the UEs.
+ - PUSCH based, calculated from the actual transmitted data.

+The scheduler interface include an attribute system calld ``UlCqiFilter`` for managing the filtering of the CQIs according to their nature, in detail:

+  - ``SRS_UL_CQI`` for storing only SRS based CQIs.
+  - ``PUSCH_UL_CQI`` for storing only PUSCH based CQIs.
+  - ``ALL_UL_CQI`` for storing all the CQIs received.

+It has to be noted that, the ``FfMacScheduler`` provides only the interface and it is matter of the actual scheduler implementation to include the code for managing these attibutes (see scheduler related section for more information on this matter).

 Interference Model
 ++++++++++++++++++